aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to XLSM" h2="Export MHTML File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert MHTML files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.

+The process of converting MHTML to XLSM involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export MHTML to XLSX.
+This component provides a wide range of features and capabilities that make it easy to create, manipulate, and convert PDF documents in a variety of formats.
+It also provides support for a wide range of features such as text extraction, image extraction, page manipulation, and more.

+Once the MHTML file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to XLSM.
+This powerful Spreadsheet Programming API provides a wide range of features and capabilities that make it easy to create, manipulate, and convert spreadsheets in a variety of formats.
+It also provides support for a wide range of features such as data validation, formula calculation, charting, and more.

+By using Aspose.Total for .NET, developers can easily convert MHTML files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities that make it easy to create, manipulate, and convert documents in a variety of formats.
+It also provides support for a wide range of features such as text extraction, image extraction, page manipulation, data validation, formula calculation, charting, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}